 The new campaign aims at raising awareness on behavioural change at all levels, while ensuring that also the most vulnerable groups have access to clean energy technologies.
 Policy measures need to be developed with the fairness dimension in mind, as not all societal groups can or should reduce their energy consumption or have equal access to such technologies.
 At the same time, those contributing least to climate change are suffering most from its adverse effects.

-- KlinClean provides event cleaning in Ha Noi
+- KlinClean – Reputable cleaning company in Ha Noi